Vicks VapoRub is a mentholated ointment made by American household and personal care manufacturer Procter & Gamble.

 Training pets

-Some people believe the strong scent of Vicks VapoRub can keep pets from urinating on or scratching up furniture in your home.
+Some people believe the strong scent of Vicks VapoRub can keep pets from urinating on or scratching up furniture in the home.

 Dabbing a small amount of the product on the area you want to protect may keep your pet at bay, but make sure your pet can’t lick or chew the ointment off the surface.